Robin Winters: 1970s

 In 1974, Winters performed The Secret Life of Bob-E or Bob-E Behind the Veil eight hours a day, five days a week for a month in his studio apartment.
 Behind a one-way mirror the audience could watch Winters play the character of Bob-E, whose goal was to make a monument for everyone in the world in the form of blue and yellow rubber top hats.
 By the end of the month the artist had constructed 262 hats.

 The following year, Winters was invited to take part in the Whitney Museum's 1975 Biennial Exhibition.
 Entitled W.B.
-Bearman Bags a Job or Diary of a Dreamer, Winters' piece was the first durational performance in the museum.
-For two months the artist traveled by subway to the museum, sometimes in a bear mask – one of several he wore for his piece.
+Bearman Bags a Job or Diary of a Dreamer, Winters' piece for the Biennial was the first durational performance in the museum where he traveled by subway to the museum, sometimes in a bear or other masks.
 There he would punch into a time clock and enter a self-made box divided into two parts, one part for the artist and the smaller part for the audience.
 The two sections were divided by a one-way mirror which the artist used to give the audience occasional glimpses of his environment.

 Winters could also play music, speak to the audience, and even tell their fortune through a microphone installed in the box.

 Throughout the rest of 1975 and 1976 Winters traveled throughout Europe and North Africa, showing a solo exhibition entitled Dedication to the Man Whose Main Job Was Testing Whistling Tea Kettles in 1975 at the Konrad Fischer Gallery in Düsseldorf, West Germany.

 Also in 1976, Winters formed the partnership "X&Y" with fellow artist Coleen Fitzgibbon that would last two years.
 Together they performed a series of shows in the Netherlands, most notably a show entitled Take the Money and Run.
 Performed at De Appel in Amsterdam, the show involved the artists robbing their audience.
 The following day the audience was given an apology, as well as the opportunity to retrieve any valuables and participate in a lottery to win the artists' services.
 They also made a Super 8 film in NY called Rich-Poor, in which they asked people on the streets their thoughts on the rich and poor.

-As they became more involved in their own work and producing Colab group exhibitions, Winters and Fitzgibbon ended their partnership as X&Y. Winters produced several exhibitions at his studio, including The Doctors and Dentists Show, The Dog Show, and The Batman Show, which was organized by Diego Cortez.
+As they became more involved in their own work and producing Colab group exhibitions, Winters and Fitzgibbon ended their partnership as X&Y.

+Winters produced several early Colab exhibitions at his studio, including The Doctors and Dentists Show, The Dog Show, and The Batman Show, which was organized by Diego Cortez.